JohnD-EE/AroundTheBlock/presentations/blockchainIntro.md

 * Inflation and Hyperinflation
 * UK Debt = £1.7 Trillion, nearly £1 Billion per week in interest
 * Economic addiction to GDP growth
+* Stability requires intervention from Govt. & Central Banks

+** Bitcoin

+* No Bitcoin CEO, No Bitcoin buildings or HQ, no central control
+* Distributed public ledger
+* Peer to Peer, processing transactions via mining nodes.
+* Trust in the Open Source codebase
+* Truth is in the public ledger & network consensus.
+* Free Market, Capitalism, no intervention
+* Responsibility with user - you are your own bank
+* Evolution through voting (e.g. Segwit)

+** History of Bitcoin

+* Cypherpunks & cryptography
+* Satoshi Nakamoto White Paper
+* 10,000 bitcoin Pizzas
+* Etc

+** Blockchain

+* Blocks of Transactions
+*